 Common Myths About Online Counselling

-Myth 1: Online counselling is less effective than in-person
+Myth 1: Online counselling isn’t personal

 Myth 3: Online counselling is too complicated